Fitness Trends Over The Decades

 The 1960s saw an increased interest in Olympic weightlifting, inspired by the athleticism and strength displayed by Olympic athletes.
 Weightlifting became a recognized sport and fitness activity, attracting individuals who aimed to enhance their overall strength and power.
 Inspired by icons like Paul Anderson and Tommy Kono, weightlifting enthusiasts began to incorporate Olympic-style lifts, such as the clean and jerk and snatch, into their training routines.
 Olympic weightlifting not only improved physical strength but also challenged individuals mentally, promoting discipline and perseverance.

-See also New Fitness Trends
+See also Fitness Trends Through The Decades

 1970s